ShirleyHou/comp-3220-assignment-1/README.md

 It allows multiple characters to be desplayed on a moving background.
 It also allows switching between 2 game modes (regular Peppa/Thug Life Swag Peppa) for the meme effect.

+## Design Pattern Note

+Abstract Factory and Builder Pattern is used here.

+**Rationale for using the Abstract Factory pattern:**

+I want to have two/more game modes (for the meme effect) to switch between.
+Two game modes involves different background scrolling direction and potentially different character components, but they should all have the same interface.

+### abstract factory code overview
+* **factory**: abstract factory interface.
+* **peppafactory**: concrete factory to produce concrete products for the first game mode (horizontal background, normal characters)
+* **peppa_evil_factory**: concrete factory to produce concrete second game mode. (horizontal background, gangsta characters)

+* **character**: an abstract product
+* **stickman** a concrete product inherits abstract character.
+* **background**: an abstract product
+* **horizontalbackground** a concrete background proudct inherits abstract background, used by peppafactory.
+* **verticalbackground** a concrete background product inherits abstract background, used by peppa_evil_factory.

+**Rationale for using the Builder pattern:**

+The initial motivation is that I want to create multuple stickman to make the Peppa Family.
+A game makes out of a background, a list of characters and maybe in the future, more components (needs to be flexible).
+Assembling them should not be the duty of the game, but a builder instead.

+### builder design pattern overview
+* **gamebuilder**: abstract builder interface.
+* **peppagamebuilder**: concrete builder that uses an abstract factory interface.

+* **director**: uses information from configmanager(config file reader) and game builder, assembles its corresponding products into a concrete game, and passes the assembled game to dialog to render.

+### helper classes/structs:

+* **configmanager**: reads file, error handling,  and pass file information.

+* **dialogue**: render the game object. controls button and user interaction.

 ## Getting Started

 ### Prerequisites